Vishodi/First-Name-Classification/README.md

 - distilbert/distilbert-base-uncased
 pipeline_tag: text-classification
 ---
-# Last Name Classification Model
+# First Name Classification Model
 [![Support](https://img.shields.io/badge/Support-Us-brightgreen)](https://nowpayments.io/donation/Vishodi)

-A Transformer-based classifier that checks if a provided last name is likely to be **real** (LABEL_1) or **fake** (LABEL_0).
+A Transformer-based classifier that checks if a provided First name is likely to be **real** (LABEL_1) or **fake** (LABEL_0).
 This can be helpful in validating contact form submissions, preventing bot entries, or for general name classification tasks.

 ## Table of Contents
 - [Project Structure](#project-structure)